 A company operating without such courtesy is hoping to sell something to somebody who is closed to being sold to.
 The main reason, I am certain, is the cost of being compliant (which I will cover in next week’s blog).
 Such companies place profit at both the top and bottom of their list of priorities, with nothing in between.

 Any legislation or initiative that deters such companies from ignoring people’s wishes is, to us, very much welcomed.
 However, whilst there are certainly many who do not want marketing contact, there are many others who do.

 Direct Marketing is a Good Thing

-Direct Marketing remains a vital part in many a company’s business strategy and, as demonstrated above, for many different reasons.
+Direct Marketing remains a vital part of many a company’s business strategies and, as demonstrated above, for many different reasons.
 To this extent, legislation needs to protect the consumer whilst ensuring it does not stifle the industry.
 Steve and I welcome any clampdown on rogue traders that otherwise bring our industry into disrepute.
 To this extent, the fall in the number of cases of abuse reported this last year is very encouraging.
 It does finally seem like the war against Nuisance Callers is being won and long may the trend continue.